SeedVault/flow/README.md

 - {"$callBotNode": [*botId, nodeId, parameters*]}: It will run the specified node from the specified bot.
 This way you can "import" all paths from a bot node.
 It will return flow control to your node when it reaches an end of a flow with no more paths or reaches an explicit $return function from a response object.
 Or if any other global path matches.
 	- botId: (string) Bot id.
 	- nodeId: (string) Node id.
 	- parameters: (boolean or object) This object sets variables to be used from the called code.
 This is a way to isolate user data from the caller bot.
-You can overwrite internal values like $userInput with `{"bot.userInput": "new input"}` This is used to emulate AIML srai tag.
+You can overwrite internal values like $input with `{"bot.userInput": "new input"}` This is used to emulate AIML srai tag.
 If instad of providing an object you set boolean true, the call will send all your global variables as parameters, letting the called code to access all of it.
 *Security note: take into account that sending all user data lets called code to do anything, including sending it to 3rd parties through $apiCall (@TODO limit use of $apiCall?)*